dorothyzhao16/EEC414FinalProject/README.md

-## Welcome to Smart Healthcare Implementation in a Hospital Website
+## Welcome to Smart Healthcare Implementation in a Hospital

 You can use the [editor on GitHub](https://github.com/dorothyzhao16/EEC414FinalProject/edit/master/README.md) to maintain and preview the content for your website in Markdown files.